XingxinHE/CPP_Notes/README.md

 :+1: Several interesting things can be mentioned:

-1.Function must be declared with`virtual`
+1.Function only with`virtual` can be overwritten in derived class

 ```c++
 //in Base Class